outbe/outbe-contracts/adrs/ADR-0300-Tribute.md

     /// Nominal currency from Consumption Records
     pub nominal_currency: String,
     /// Where the CU is allocated by the User.
-    /// A user can change vector at any time prior to CU NFT selection in raffle pub vector: u16,
+    /// A user can change vector at any time prior to CU NFT selection in lysis pub vector: u16,
     /// Calculated according to initial Native Coin Price, PGT and allocated vector.
     /// FloorPrice is to be re-calculated each time out of the update of the vector